probe-rs/probe-rs/README.md

 ## Functionality

+The lib can connect to a DAPLink and read and write memory correctly.
+It can read ROM tables and extract CoreSight component information.
+Writing an entire hex file is halfaways there.
-As of writing this, the lib can connect to an [ST-Link](https://www.st.com/en/development-tools/st-link-v2.html), attach to an STM32F429 (it should be able to connect to any target; this one was just used for testing) and read DAP registers.
+The lib can also connect to an [ST-Link](https://www.st.com/en/development-tools/st-link-v2.html), attach to an STM32F429 (it should be able to connect to any target; this one was just used for testing) and read DAP registers.
+Reading ROM tables is buggy because of some STLink troubles but should possibly fixed in the long run.

-It can read all memory regions and can write to non ROM regions.
+Focus of the development is having a full implementation (CoreSight, Flashing, Debugging) working for the DAPLink and go from there.

 ### CLI